Thirumal Perumai: Plot

 There is a king, who makes one of his men a king of a city.
 He then gives his daughter in marriage to the new king.
 The new king is engrossed in war.
 His wife makes him change his views and he begins building a temple.
-Gradually he is reduced to the state of robbing to get money for God's temple.
+Gradually he is reduced to the state of robbing to get money for Vishnu's temple.
 Once he comes across a wedding couple.
 He takes all their jewels and then looks at the groom's toe ring.
 He cannot remove it.
-The groom is actually Lord Vishnu and the bride Goddess Lakshmi.
+The groom is actually Vishnu and the bride is the goddess Lakshmi.
 He falls at their feet and then accompanies the lord to his abode.